 Thirteen countries strong, South America is home to astounding natural and cultural wonders.
 The challenge is deciding where to begin.
 Peru, Bolivia, Ecuador and Colombia offer affordable adventures: climbing Andean peaks, trekking through cloud forests and visiting remote indigenous villages.
 Brazil is the land of magnificent beaches, outstanding nightlife and unforgettable journeys, from slow-boating down the Amazon to dune buggy rides across the northeast.
 Chile and Argentina harbor fantastic alpine adventures, picturesque coastlines and the rugged wilderness of Patagonia.
 For off-the-beaten-path travel, explore the jungle-lined interior of the Guianas.
 All over the continent you'll find colonial towns and laid-back seaside villages – just the antidote after a few days (or weeks) of taking in South America's jaw-dropping sights.

 Buenos Aires is a scintillating metropolis of steamy tango halls, old-world cafes and hip boutiques.
-Córdoba boasts a flourishing arts scene, while Mendoza draws adventure seekers.
+Córdoba boasts a flourishing arts scene, while Mendoza draws adventure-seekers.

 The Moreno glacier is awe-inspiring.
 The Península Valdes is home to whales, penguins and other wildlife.
 Witness spectacular rock formations in Quebrada de Humahuaca and nature's raw power at Iguazú Falls.

-As you travel across this remarkable remote wilderness, you’ll marvel at the world’s largest salt flat, whimsical rock formations, cacti-encrusted valleys straight out of the Old West, volcanic peaks, Technicolor lakes and a sky that seems to stretch forever.
+As you travel across this remarkable remote wilderness, you’ll marvel at the world’s largest salt flat, whimsical rock formations, cactus-encrusted valleys straight out of the Old West, volcanic peaks, Technicolor lakes and a sky that seems to stretch forever.

 For long hauls and shorter day trips along ancient Inca paving, down cloud-encased valleys and through vast swaths of wilderness, you can’t beat Bolivia’s treks.